crdandre/literature-reviewer/README.md

 - Systematic review publication exclution diagram generation!
 Important.
 - Grabbing relevant figures from the best papers.

+NEW
+- Standardized way to make non OAI models adhere to schema
+- generic state for langgraph

 ---
 # Digested To-Do From Above
 ## Overall